PegliOne/FakeOS-Windows-98/README.md

 ### Greetings

 When Greetings is opened, it selects and displays a random greeting.
-The options are "Hello There!" (yes, that's a Star Wars prequel reference), "Bonjour!", "Hola!" and "Hey, what's up?"
+The options are "Hello there!" (yes, that's a Star Wars prequel reference), "Bonjour!", "¡Hola!", "Guten Tag!", "Hey, how are you going?", "G'day mate!", "Hi, what's up?" and "Howdy there, partner!".
+A new greeting is selected at random each time the app is closed and reopened.

 ### Number Guess